 Research supports her point of view, corroborating that protein early in the day helps ward off midday snack cravings.

-So what’s the best thing to eat for breakfast?
+What then is the best thing to eat for breakfast?

 I went back to our nutritionist, “A combination of protein, whole grain and fruit,” was her response.
 “Mornings are great for a heart-healthy diet.
 Fibre from whole grains like millet help lower blood pressure and cholesterol, and fuels us with the energy needed to kick-start the day.”